lambda-curry/forms/README.md

 yarn install
 ```

-Note: You may need to enable corepack for yarn v4 by running `corepack enable` before intstalling the dependencies.
+Note: You may need to enable corepack for yarn v4 by running `corepack enable` before installing the dependencies.

 Step 2: Start Storybook